elisoncrum/piipan/docs/securing-internal-apis.md

 ## Resources involved

-In the Azure environment, the resources involved in authenticated client–server communication are divided between two domains: Azure resources (e.g., Azure Functions, App Service apps, database clusters, etc) and Azure AD resources (e.g., application objects, service principals, user accounts, etc).
-Azure resources provide the application logic (i.e., sending requests and responses) while their related Azure AD resources handle authentication and authorization.
+In the Azure environment, the resources involved in authenticated client–server communication are divided between two domains:
+- Azure resources (e.g., Azure Functions, App Service apps, database clusters, etc) and
+- Azure AD resources (e.g., application objects, service principals, user accounts, etc).
+Azure resources provide the application logic (i.e., sending requests and responses), while their related Azure AD resources handle authentication and authorization.

 When an Azure resource is created it is effectively unknown to Azure AD.
 For the resource to make use of Azure AD's authentication and authorization functionality it must first create and configure a resource in Azure AD that will act as its representative.
 This representative resource is called a service principal.
 This is true for all Azure resources, both on the client side and server side.